ZPID/kobpsy/README.md

 - **annotation-common-module:** Contains shared classes used by all content-annotation components.
 - **annotation-ncbo-module:** Automatically annotates the textual content of the article with user-defined bioportal ontologies, using the [NCBO annotator web-service](http://data.bioontology.org/documentation#nav_annotator).
 Creates an annotation context, relating the concept to the text location where it occurs.
 Keeps track of the frequency of occurrence of each concept.
 Outputs a third rdf-file containing this information.
 - **annotation-umls-module:** Automatically annotates the textual content of the article with user-defined UMLS ontologies, using the [java api](http://metamap.nlm.nih.gov/JavaApi.shtml) of the [MetaMap](http://metamap.nlm.nih.gov/) tool.
 It is a prerequisite to running this module that an accessible MetaMap server is running (if installed on another machine, the code must be adapted, since the MetaMap server location is not user-configurable yet).
 Produces the same annotations and output like the annotation-ncbo module.
+- **common-module:** Contains important user configuration files.
+Also contains resources and classes used by more than one project.

+### General Notes
 All rdfization steps are optional.
-But both annotators depend on the text-structure rdfization step.
+But there are some constraints due to a dependency: Annotators depend on the text-structure rdfization step.
 The annotators try to ignore text in other languages than English.
 This is achieved by checking whether the section or paragraph containing the text has a language attribute-value that specifies another language than English.
 Once such an attribute-value is encountered, the annotator skips this textual element including all its child-elements.
 ###Project Setup###